UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 ```

 If everything works well, you can run `python Train_POS.py` to train a deep POS-tagger for the POS-tagset from universal dependencies.

+## Setup with docker
+See the [docker-folder](docker/) for more information how to run these scripts in a docker container.

 # Training